Marco Bellocchio: Films

-Bellocchio's films include China Is Near (1967), Sbatti il mostro in prima pagina (Slap the Monster on Page One) (1972), Nel Nome del Padre (In the name of the Father – a satire on a Catholic boarding school that shares affinities with Lindsay Anderson's If....)
-(1972), Victory March (1976), A Leap in the Dark (1980), Henry IV (1984), Devil in the Flesh (1986), and My Mother's Smile (2002), which told the story of a wealthy Italian artist, a 'default-Marxist and atheist', who suddenly discovers that the Vatican is proposing to make his detested mother a saint.
+Bellocchio's films include China Is Near (1967), Slap the Monster on Page One (1972), Nel Nome del Padre (In the name of the Father – a 1972 satire on a Catholic boarding school that shares affinities with Lindsay Anderson's If....), Victory March (1976), A Leap in the Dark (1980), Henry IV (1984), Devil in the Flesh (1986), and My Mother's Smile (2002), which told the story of a wealthy Italian artist, a 'default-Marxist and atheist', who suddenly discovers that the Vatican is proposing to make his detested mother a saint.

 In 1991, he won the Silver Bear – Special Jury Prize at the 41st Berlin International Film Festival for his film The Conviction.

 In 1995, he directed a documentary about the Red Brigades and the kidnapping and murder of Aldo Moro, titled Broken Dreams.
 In 2003, he directed a feature film on the same theme, Good Morning, Night.
 In 2006, his film The Wedding Director was screened in the Un Certain Regard section at the 2006 Cannes Film Festival.
 In 1999, he was awarded with an Honorable Prize for the contribution to cinema at the 21st Moscow International Film Festival.

 In 2009, he directed Vincere, which was in the main competition at the Cannes Film Festival.
 He finished Sorelle Mai, an experimental film that was shot over ten years with the students of six separate workshops playing themselves.
 He was awarded with the Golden Lion for Lifetime Achievement at the 68th Venice International Film Festival in September 2011.

 His 2012 film Dormant Beauty was selected to compete for the Golden Lion at the 69th Venice International Film Festival.
 On 6 September 2012, Bellocchio condemned the Catholic Church's interference in politics after the premiere of his controversial film about a high-profile euthanasia case.
 The film approaches the topic of euthanasia and the difficulty with legislation on end of life in Italy, which has Vatican City within its borders.
 The subject is inspired by Eluana Englaro's case.
 Following the decision of the jury of the Venice Film Festival, which excluded the film from the Golden Lion, Bellocchio has expressed strong criticism against President Michael Mann.